Renatuscape/Nyarlathopet/README.md

 * 🪲 Fix bugs
     * Ritual stats must not drop below 0
     * Player should lose minimum 1 sanity when sacrificing cultists
+    * !!
+Fix issue where active cultist/artefact are not nulled out when a sacrifice is completed

 **Ledger**
 * ✅ Display leader data